Umich-DNNG/pynoise/RossiAlpha/documentation/README.md

 ```

 You can then select which analysis you need.
 If you request a plot but there are no current time differences, the program will automatically generate them for you.

+Note: if using a folder of data, can ONLY run the entire program, not the individual modular analysis options.